 Day 3:

 We took a tour of the Royal Palace with headsets in English.
-The kids seemed to be totally
+The kids seemed to be totallyimg_0178

 interested in this grandiose attraction and were curious about the way the royal family once lived.
 They had really never seen anything like it and neither had I!